How much did the Apollo program cost?

-The United States spent $28 billion to land men on the Moon between 1960 and 1973, or approximately $283 billion when adjusted for inflation.
+The United States spent $25.8 billion on Project Apollo between 1960 and 1973, or approximately $257 billion when adjusted for inflation to 2020 dollars.
+Adding Project Gemini and the robotic lunar program, both of which enabled Apollo, the U.S. spent a total of $28 billion ($280 billion adjusted).
 Spending peaked in 1966, three years before the first Moon landing.
 The total amount spent on NASA during this period was $49.4 billion ($482 billion adjusted).

 |Project Apollo, 1960 - 1973||Actual||Inflation|